-There is an automation mode feature built in to the interface chip which can be used to quickly erase the BBC micro:bit.
+There is an automation mode feature built in to the micro:bit's interface chip which can be used to quickly erase the device.
 This could be used for example, to clear a large number of micro:bits ready for another lesson or workshop.
 To do this:

 Check the version of interface firmware installed on your micro:bit

 Connect the micro:bit via USB and browse to the DETAILS.TXT file on the micro:bit drive.

 If the version is below 0241, update the firmware on the micro:bit

 Enable automation mode

 - Download the auto_on.cfg attachment and erase.act from this article.

 - Hold down the RESET button on the back of the micro:bit and drag the auto_on.cfg file to the MICROBIT drive.
 This will enable the automation feature.